rancher/terraform-provider-rancher2/docs/resources/app_v2.md

 ## Import

-V2 apps can be imported using the Rancher cluster ID and App V2 name.
+V2 apps can be imported using the Rancher cluster ID and App V2 name, which is composed of `<namespace>/<application_name>`

 ```
 $ terraform import rancher2_app_v2.foo &lt;CLUSTER_ID&gt;.&lt;APP_V2_NAME&gt;